religiosa1/DockerDecoderStream/README.md

   .on("data", (type, payload) => {
     // Do something with the Uint8Array content here if (type === "stdout") {
-      // You need to immediately synchronously process the payload, otherwise it will be overwritten by the
+      // You need to immediately synchronously process the payload, otherwise it will be overwritten
-      // next chunk of data.
-If you need to process the data in async fashion, you must copy the payload
+      // by the next chunk of data.
+If you need to process the data in async fashion, you must
+      // copy the payload.
       // @example const data = payload.slice();
       const text = stdoutDecoder.decode(payload, { stream: true });
     }